Hemzaaaaaa/hotel/README.md

 - And much more!

 ## 🛠️ Technologies Used
-- HTML5: For the structure and layout of the website.
+1. HTML5: For the structure and layout of the website.
-- CSS3: For styling and responsiveness.
+2. CSS3: For styling and responsiveness.
-- JavaScript: For interactivity and dynamic features.
+3. JavaScript: For interactivity and dynamic features.
-- Remix Icons: For modern iconography.
+4. Remix Icons: For modern iconography.
-- ScrollReveal.js: For smooth animations on scroll.
+5. ScrollReveal.js: For smooth animations on scroll.

 ## 📁 Project Structure
-Hotel/
+* Hotel/
-├── assets/
+* ├── assets/
-│   ├── images/        # Contains images for the website
+* │   ├── images/         `#Contains images for the website`
-│   ├── videos/        # Contains video assets
+* │
-├── index.html         # Main HTML file
+* ├── index.html          `# Main HTML file`
-├── style.css          # CSS styles
+* ├── style.css           `# CSS styles`
-├── script.js          # JavaScript functionality
+* ├── script.js           `# JavaScript functionality`
-└── README.md          # Project documentation
+* └── README.md           `# Project documentation`